Rockland Rural Historic District

-The Rockland Rural Historic District is a large rural historic district located near Front Royal in northeastern Warren County, Virginia.
+The Rockland Rural Historic District is a large rural historic district located near Front Royal in northeastern Warren County, Virginia, US.
 It encompasses more than 10000 acre, roughly bounded on the north by the Clark County line, and the east by the Shenandoah River.
-This area has unspoiled vistas of farms and rural crossroads communities, with a road network and land-use pattern dating to the 18th century.
+This area has a road network and land-use pattern dating to the 18th century.

 The district was listed on the National Register of Historic Places in 2015.
 It includes two previously-listed properties: Erin and Mount Zion.